EngBaz/Interactive-PDF-Chatbot/README.md

 - [Implementation](#Implementation)

 ## Introduction
-The project showcases the implementation of a custom question-answering RAG system that leverages LangChain, an open-source framework, to interact with users in a conversational manner.
-The assistant answers questions related to a specific uploaded document and uses GPT-4 for natural language understanding and generation.
+The project showcases the implementation of a custom question-answering RAG system that leverages LangGraph, an open-source framework, to interact with users in a conversational manner.
+The assistant answers questions related to a specific uploaded document and uses advanced RAG techniques such as corrective-RAG.

 ## Setup